dnuffer/ml-tool-bookmarks/README.md

 ### Ensembling

 * [ML-ENS](https://github.com/flennerhag/mlens) combines a Scikit-learn high-level API with a low-level computational graph framework to build memory efficient, maximally parallelized ensemble networks in as few lines of codes as possible

+### Feature Selection

+* [Feature Selection Tool](https://github.com/WillKoehrsen/feature-selector) is a tool for dimensionality reduction of machine learning datasets

 ### General ML Libraries